 “Bass originally filmed a spectacular, surreal montage lasting four minutes, showing what life would be like on the ‘new’ Earth, but this was cut by the distributor.”

 The standard Phase IV trailer has shots not in the film, that originated in the unused ending.
-But suddenly in 2012, at Los Angeles’ Cinefamily theater, held a screening of this lost ending.
+But suddenly in 2012, Los Angeles’ Cinefamily theater held a screening of this lost ending.
 Charlie Schmidlin wrote it up in an Indiewire article from June 26, 2012.

 Darren Gross and Charlie Schmidlin immediately saw the discovery as an obvious cue to restore Saul Bass’s approved ending and get out a new Blu-ray.
 Instead, three years later we have the same theatrical cut, albeit much improved.
 But all is not lost.
 It might not be on the disc, but after you check out Olive’s excellent Blu-ray, you can see the legendary lost ending online.
-It went up in 2012 and hasn’t been yanked yet:
+It went up in 2012 and (has since been replaced):

 Take a look!
 Your 5,000-word cinema studies analysis-essays, double spaced, need to be on my desk by 10 am Monday, just before the midterm review session.

 Is Olive’s cover art original?
-It suggests an alternate title: “It’s a Phase, Phase, Phase, Phase IV.”
+To me it suggests an alternate title: “It’s a Phase, Phase, Phase, Phase IV.”

 Thanks to Edward Sullivan and Bruce Holecheck for forwarding me their research and opinions,